wp-plugins/wordpress-seo/readme.txt

 * Tiny fix to showing meta description on posts page.
 * Fix for showing proper link to bug tracker.
+* Fix for redirecting attachment pages when they don't have a parent.
+* Fix for titles of custom post type pages.
+* Dozens more tiny bugfixes.

 = 1.1.5 =